Skip to content

 • Chambers Island: Getting to this island seven miles offshore will require some advanced research and planning and a zest for adventure.
 Visit a historic lighthouse, hike or bike one of several trails, relax on the beach with rare views of the mainland, and kayak-accessible inland lake with two of its own islands.

 • Horseshoe Island: This tiny island situated a mile offshore of Peninsula State Park offers a serene and unique setting.
-Ambitious visitors will find the 1-mile Engelmar Trail that circles the island, ruins of 19th century houses, birding and wildlife-viewing opportunities, a public boat dock, and top-notch trout fishing.
+Ambitious visitors will find the 1-mile Engelmar Trail that circles the island, ruins of 19th-century houses, birding and wildlife-viewing opportunities, a public boat dock, and top-notch trout fishing.

 Some highly experienced kayakers will reach the island by paddling from the mainland, but most people rent or charter a motor boat.